2009 G20 London summit: Security operation

-The security operation, Operation Glencoe headed by Commander Bob Broadhurst, was projected to cost £7.2 million.
+The security operation, Operation Glencoe, headed by Commander Bob Broadhurst, was projected to cost £7.2 million.

-Six police forces were used during the operation: the Metropolitan Police, the City of London Police, British Transport Police and the forces of Essex Police, Sussex Police and Bedfordshire Police.
+Six police forces were used during the operation: the Metropolitan Police, City of London Police, British Transport Police, and the forces of Essex Police, Sussex Police, and Bedfordshire Police.
 Furthermore, some units from the Ministry of Defence Police have been used.
 It is the highest security expenditure in British history.

-GCHQ interception of foreign politicians communications
+GCHQ espionage scandal

-In June 2013 The Guardian revealed that the intelligence agency of the British government, Government Communications Headquarters (GCHQ) spied on foreign politicians visiting the summit by intercepting phonecalls, emails and monitoring computers, in some cases even ongoing after the summit via keyloggers that had been installed during the summit.
+In June 2013, British newspaper The Guardian revealed that the British government's intelligence and security agency, the Government Communications Headquarters (GCHQ), spied on foreign politicians visiting the summit by intercepting their phonecalls, emails, and monitoring computers, in some cases even ongoing after the event via keyloggers that had been installed during the summit.
+Their actions were sanctioned by the British government and intelligence was passed to its ministers.